Demographics

 Population with veteran status

-more that double the rate in the United States: 6.9%
+more than double the rate in the United States: 6.1%

 Components of Change

 The Colorado Springs MSA, located on the fast-growing Front Range, reflects the popularity of the state for employers and residents.
-From 2017-2018, El Paso County’s population experienced the largest growth in Colorado for a second year in a row, increasing by 12,854.
-While the local natural increase has remained relatively steady over the last several years, net migration has had a great deal of fluctuation, with a notable decrease in the state (34%) from 2019 to 2020 due to the pandemic.
-While Colorado and the Colorado Springs MSA will continue to grow, the rate of growth is expected to decline over the next decade.
+In 2022, El Paso County’s population experienced the fifth-largest growth in Colorado (after Weld, Douglas, Adams and Larimer counties), increasing by 3,350.
+While births have remained relatively steady over the last several years, natural increase has slowed due to increasing deaths as the population ages.
+Net migration has also decreased since 2018, when El Paso Country was the fastest-growing county in the state.
+Colorado Springs MSA’s growth rate is expected to rebound, with projected additions of 10,000 to 12,000 people annually over the next decade.

 How Is Change Calculated?